 1).
 Get clear about what you want to create

 Before you begin the animation process or think about about who is going to animate your video, you need to get clear about what you want to create in the first place!
 What visual style is your animation going to use?
-2D or 3D?
+2D animation or 3D animation?
 How long is your video going to be?
-Do you need help promoting it?
+Do you need help promoting your video?
 Who is going to create the script – you or them?
 What about the storyboard?

 Once you’re clear about what you want to make, it’ll be easier for you to find the right kind of video animator for your project.